unstableunicorn/LetsLearnTDD/README.md

 Now when we run `dotnet test` all our test should pass.

-We have now completed your first controller test!
+You have now completed your first controller test!

 ## Next steps
 1. Test setup and tear down